Site Architecture SEO & Silo Tactics

 As your website grows, you’ll notice link bloat can become an issue, so it’s very important to plan ahead.
 Take your time planning your silos, your future you will thank you.

 Site architecture SEO, or more specifically, silo SEO can be tough to plan and follow through, but the rewards are well worth it.
-Carefully creating topical relevance using your internal links and topping them off with a healthy mix of PBN backlinks is a long-standing strategy that is bound to work in 2019.
+Carefully creating topical relevance using your internal links and topping them off with a healthy mix of PBN backlinks is a long-standing strategy that is bound to work.

 Having an organized website layout will make it considerably easier to test and measure metrics and optimizations over time.
 Your visitors will appreciate having an organized layout that prioritizes their interests, and Google will reward you with better rankings in the long run.